tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

+## Compiling using DOS prompt
+Follow these steps to compile the otclient using Mingw32, CMake and DOS prompt command:

 * Download the [latest automated mingw32  installer](http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer/mingw-get-inst/)
 * Run and install it, when installing make sure that you enable `C++ compiler`
 * Install the [latest cmake Win32 installer](http://www.cmake.org/cmake/resources/software.html)